tobijay666/CosmoVenture_by_QUADRA/README.md

 This project is a starting point for a Flutter application.

-A few resources to get you started if this is your first Flutter project:
+Here are a few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)